-Once you've moved through the DIY tips to reduce radon levels, test your home again.
+Once you've moved through the DIY tips to reduce radon levels, do radon testing your home again.
 If the level has fallen, continue with what you've been doing because it's working.
 If the level is the same or higher, you should bite the bullet and install a mitigation system.

 DIY TIPS TO REDUCE RADON LEVELS: HOW TO START THE PROCESS